CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 unique, or they cannot be empty strings for that matter.
 This is still behavior conformant with the requirements.

-Each pairwise group shall do one submission to the **Exercise 1 Extra Credit** link on GradeScope in the same manner as for Exercise 1.
+Please submit to the **Exercise 1 Extra Credit** link on GradeScope in the same manner as for Exercise 1.
 Please use the [ReportTemplateExtraCredit.docx](ReportTemplateExtraCredit.docx) to write the report.
-Make sure you number the defects so it is easy to count!
+In addition to the link to your GitHub issues, I am also asking you to attach a screenshot of the list of issues so that I can confirm you did not add new issues after the deadline.
 Only defects that I can reproduce will be counted.
 That means they must be properly reported using the preconditions, execution steps, and postconditions template described on the worksheet.